 April 18 — Deadline for estimated tax payments

-As for state income taxes, returns in most states are due this year by April 18, although a handful of states have later deadlines for 2022, according to the publication CPA Practice Advisor.
+As for state income taxes, states typically follow the IRS’ lead, which would mean April 18 is also when returns are due in most states.
 To be safe, though, confirm your state income tax return deadline with the state’s tax-collecting agency.

 April 18 — Deadline for IRA contributions

 You have until April 18 to contribute money for the 2022 tax year to an individual retirement account (IRA), which the IRS refers to as an individual retirement arrangement.

 April 19-25 — Missouri’s Show Me Green Sales Tax Holiday